hawkinsw/CPPTimes/FirstDebug.md

 ### What's News

-SpaceX and other space launch companies continue to look for new ways to power their rockets.
+SpaceX, Blue Origin and other space launch companies continue to look for new ways to power their rockets.
 The less volatile the fuel, the longer a ready-to-launch rocket can sit on the pad safely.
 Methane could be the answer.

 ### One of These Things is Not Like the Other